Patrick A. Mirandy, Warden

 - Associate Warden of Operations - Don Springston

-The St. Marys Correctional Center is located three-miles north of St. Marys on State Route 2 in Pleasants County.
-It was formerly known as the Colin Anderson Center, which was established in 1932 by an Act of the Legislature.
-The Colin Anderson Center was closed in spring of 1998, at which time funding was provided to renovate the facility as a Correctional Center.
+The St. Marys Correctional Center is located three miles north of St. Marys on State Route 2 in Pleasants County.
+It was formerly known as the Colin Anderson Center, which was established in 1932.
+The Colin Anderson Center was closed in spring of 1998, at which time the transition was made to convert the facility to a medium security correctional institution.